rusticlion/Manastorm/manastorm_codebase_dump.md

                     end
                 end

+                -- Handle blocked spells - should always return tokens if effect and effect.blocked then
+                    print("Returning tokens for blocked spell")
+                    TokenManager.returnTokensToPool(slot.tokens)
+                    slot.tokens = {}
-                if not hasShieldingTokens then
+                elseif not hasShieldingTokens then
-                    -- Safe to return tokens using TokenManager TokenManager.returnTokensToPool(slot.tokens)
+                    -- Normal case: Safe to return tokens if not shielding TokenManager.returnTokensToPool(slot.tokens)

                     -- Clear token list (tokens still exist in the mana pool)